eminencegrs/azure-cookbook-notes/Chapter_02.md

 Finally, if you need to allow outgoing traffic for HTTP, HTTPS, or MSSQL protocols, use these rules.
 Application rules are processed last.

+> You can optionally use an Azure Firewall Policy instead of directly defining rules in the Azure Firewall resource.
+This policy can then be assigned to one or more Azure Firewall instances.

+Azure Firewall also offers threat intelligence-based filtering to alert and/or deny traffic from Microsoft’s list of malicious IP addresses, fully qualified domain names, and URLs.